Relay-Based Coordination for Energy-Efficient Multi-Robot Pickup and Delivery: Voronoi-Constrained Steiner Tree Relay Coordination Planning ( VCST-RCP )

 \subsection{Relay Modeling and Graph Abstraction}

-In many multi-robot delivery systems, such as warehouses and distribution centers, relays are performed at designated depots or staging locations~\cite{keith2024review}.
-These fixed sites simplify coordination but may be suboptimal in dynamic or unstructured environments, where exchanges could occur opportunistically.
-For example, in search-and-rescue missions, survivors or critical supplies may need to be relayed through intermediate waypoints to reduce evacuation time or extend robot operating range.
-Motivated by such applications, we instead consider an unconstrained two-dimensional workspace in which candidate relay points are not predefined, but rather can be optimized and computed during operation.
+Unlike structured logistics systems such as hub-and-spoke networks (e.g., postal or parcel delivery), where relays occur at fixed depots or sorting centers, we consider open environments (e.g., campus or urban delivery) where exchanges may occur opportunistically.
+In such settings, restricting relays to predefined locations can lead to inefficient coordination.
+We therefore consider an unconstrained two-dimensional workspace in which relay locations are not fixed a priori.
+Instead, candidate relay points are generated from both robot positions and environment geometry, and are treated as decision variables optimized during planning.
+Notably, our formulation naturally subsumes fixed-depot settings as a special case by including predefined relay nodes in the candidate set.

-\paragraph{Voronoi Partitioning} We partition the workspace into Voronoi regions induced by the robots’ initial positions, thereby defining each robot’s geometric zone of responsibility.
-Specifically, the Voronoi cell $\mathcal{V}_i$ associated with robot $r_i$, which is located at $p_i$ is given by
+\paragraph{Voronoi Partitioning:} We partition the workspace into Voronoi regions induced by a set of robot positions, thereby defining geometric zones of responsibility.
+Specifically, the Voronoi cell $\mathcal{V}_i$ associated with robot $r_i$ located at $p_i$ is given by

-This geometric partition provides a neutral and reproducible way to define candidate relay interfaces without introducing task-specific bias.
-This purely geometric approach isolates one of the contributions of {VCST-RCP}.
+This partition defines pairwise interfaces between neighboring robots that serve as feasible regions for relay interactions.

-\paragraph{Relay Point Computation} A Voronoi boundary $\partial\mathcal{V}_{i,j}$, shared by robots $r_i$ and $r_j$, provides a natural geometric interface between robots, ensuring that candidate relay locations lie along regions of mutual accessibility.
-To select a relay location $q \in \mathcal{E}$, we optimize the point along the shared Voronoi edge by minimizing the maximum distance that either robot must travel to reach it, i.e.,
+Different choices of robot positions lead to different partitions.
+In VCST-Geo, the geometric instantiation of VCST-RCP, the initial robot positions are used directly to construct the Voronoi diagram.
+Alternatively, the partition can be adapted to the task by refining robot positions prior to partitioning.
+In particular, we consider a Lloyd~\cite{bullo2009distributed} algorithm-based variant in which robot positions are iteratively updated toward demand-weighted centroids derived from a Gaussian Mixture Model (GMM) fit to the goal locations.
+This produces a demand-aware partition while leaving the remainder of the VCST-RCP pipeline unchanged.
+We compare these variants in the experimental evaluation to isolate the impact of partition design. \paragraph{Relay Point Computation:} A Voronoi boundary $\partial\mathcal{V}_{i,j}$, shared by robots $r_i$ and $r_j$, defines a feasible interface for coordinated load exchange, ensuring that candidate relay locations lie in regions accessible to both robots.
+More generally, relay selection can be formulated as choosing a point $q \in \partial\mathcal{V}_{i,j}$ that minimizes a task-dependent cost function,